-- 1 / 16The Fearless Photographer: Maria de la GuardiaConflict photographer Maria de la Guardia has lived abroad for almost 17 years and has called a dozen countries her home.
+- 1 / 16The Fearless Photographer: Maria de la GuardiaConflict photographer Maria de la Guardia has lived abroad for more than 17 years and has called a dozen countries her home.
 The fearless photographer documents human stories everywhere from Afghanistan to Sierra Leone, finding beauty and purpose in some of the most misunderstood corners of the world.

 Read the full story herePhoto by Maria de la Guardia

 - 2 / 16The Education Activist: Rebecca Ume CrookDedicated educator and explorer, Rebecca Ume Crook documents her contributions to education across various parts of Africa (and now India) through her personal Instagram, @stickylittleleaves.
 Crook cofounded the collective Instagram account @everydayeducation, which shares stories of educators and students around the world.
 She believes photography can be a tool to make education accessible to everyone and is using social media to replace “likes” with awareness.